jobellet/ADHDtools/README.md

 ## Feedback

-We're constantly working to improve these tools.
-If you have suggestions or feedback, please let us know!
+If you have suggestions or feedback, please let me know!

-## Usage

-To use the website, simply open the `index.html` file in a web browser.

 ## Contributing

-We welcome contributions to enhance the ADHD Tools Hub!
 If you'd like to contribute, please follow these steps:

 1.  **Fork the repository:** Create your own copy of the project.
 2.  **Create a new branch:** Make a new branch for your changes (e.g., `feature/new-tool` or `bugfix/timer-issue`).